Next Course Starts: 19/02/2024 (Moorabbin)

 Ground, Simulator and Flight Training will typically be conducted between 0800 hrs and 1700 hrs, with the exception that night flying practical training will be conducted after dusk hours.

-All training is conducted face-to-face, on-campus from Airflite training facilities located at 15 Eagle Drive, Jandakot Airport, Western Australia, 6164.
+All training is conducted face-to-face, on-campus at either Jandakot Airport, Western Australia or Moorabbin Airport, Victoria.

 Tuition Fees include: